 Homestead claim records: Government Land Office, Bureau of Land Management.
 Land Patent of Aaron W. Chandler, Number WAOAA 071944, cash sale 12/5/1884.

 Probate case: Frontier Justice Case Number KNG-7886, Probate of the Will of Aaron W. Chandler, 1885.
-Accessed March 8, 2012, Puget Sound Regional Archives, Bellevue, WA.
+Accessed March 8, 2012, Puget Sound Regional Archives, Bellevue, WA, on the campus of Bellevue College.